elindsey/elindsey.github.io/support.md

 ---

-If you're looking to support work that I've done, please consider donating to any of these organizations instead.
+If you're looking to support work that I've done, please consider donating to one of these organizations instead.
 Any amount is welcome, and all accept contributions as small as $5.

 ### [Union of Concerned Scientists](https://ucsusa.org)